JonnoB/scrambledtext_analysis/README.md

 # Citing this repo

-If this repo is helpful in your work, please cite
+If this repo is helpful in your work, please cite the Arxiv pre-print

-xxx paper still being written no citation yet available xxx
+Scrambled text: training Language Models to correct OCR errors using synthetic data: https://arxiv.org/abs/2409.19735